francisco5em/spring-rest-mvc/README.md

 - opencsv

 ### Detailed project description
-The project uses Spring Data with MySQL database to save the example data wtih an url of: "http://localhost:8080/api/v1/" for the API.
+The project uses Spring Data with MySQL database to save the example data wtih an url of: "http://localhost:8081/api/v1/" for the API.

+### Security
+Security is done through the use of the Oauth2 Authentication Server(spring-auth-server).

 ### Testing
+ There are two types of test of Rest API controller:
+- Testing with H2 in memory Data Base, BeerControllerTest and CustomerControllerTest.
+- Testing against the MySQL Data Base, BeerControllerIT and CustomerControllerIT.